laiky2506/ace_resource/README.md

 </p>

 STEP 2:
-Count the number of words, the number of distinct words, and the occurrence of the word "data", then calculate the probability of the word "data" occurring in each line.
+Count the number of words, the number of distinct words, and the occurrence of the word "data", then calculate the probability of the word "data" occurring in each line (Also know as TF).

 ```
 table = BeautifulTable()
-table.columns.header = ["line","Total Word Count", "Distinct Word Count", "Occurance of “data”", "Probability of the word “data” occurring"]
+table.columns.header = ["line","Total Word Count", "Distinct Word Count", "Occurance of “data”", "Term Frequency"]
 distinct_count = []
 for i,line in enumerate(lines):
     lines[i] = line.strip()